Do you love food bowls?

 Will your bowl be cooked or mostly raw?
 Sometimes I do a combination of both.
 This is especially true if there are a lot of beans included.

 Thinking about when and where you will eat your bowl may also be helpful.
-If you're looking for delicious, easy bowl recipes for school or work then a bowl that requires complex layering of hot and cold ingredients may not be ideal.
+If you're looking for delicious, easy meal ideas for school or work then a bowl that requires complex layering of hot and cold ingredients may not be ideal.

 Examples: Roasted, pan-fried, grilled, raw, blended, etc.